How to Install Jenkins on Windows

 4. Click the “Change…” button if you want to install Jenkins in another folder.
-In this example I will keep the default option and click on the “Next” button.
+In this example, I will keep the default option and click on the “Next” button.

 5. Click the “Install” button to start the installation process.

-6. The installation is processing.
+6. The installation will proceed.

 7. When done, click the “Finish” button to complete the installation process.

 8. You will automatically be redirected to a local Jenkins page, or you can paste the URL http://localhost:8080 in a browser.